-To date, Agile Mind has served nearly three million students and 30,000 educators.
+To date, Agile Mind has served nearly four million students and 35,000 educators.
 Here is how we approach our work.

 Agile Mind programs are much more than a digital curriculum.
 They include a complete set of tools to help teachers work most effectively and to enable students to take responsibility for their learning:

 Agile Mind programs were explicitly designed to equip teachers and leaders with resources worthy of the challenges they face every day.
 We use 21st century technologies to provide the tools, knowledge, and support teachers need to elevate their practice for all of the students they serve.
 For more information on our supports for teachers, click here.

 Agile Mind’s foundational research and development partner, the Charles A. Dana Center at The University of Texas at Austin, has been involved from inception in the Common Core State Standards for Mathematics (CCSSM) and Texas Essential Knowledge and Skills (TEKS)—and in the deeper learning they represent.
 Leveraging that knowledge and expertise, our programs have been built from the ground up to incorporate the vision as well as the requirements of these next-generation standards.
 Our professional development services are specifically designed to address the practice and content standards envisioned by the CCSSM and college readiness requirements.